element-hq/element-android/docs/notifications.md

 ## Requirements

 RiotX Android must work with and without FCM.
-* The riotX android app published on fdroid do not rely on FCM (all related dependencies are not present)
+* The RiotX android app published on F-Droid do not rely on FCM (all related dependencies are not present)
 * The RiotX android app published on google play rely on FCM, with a fallback mode when FCM registration has failed (e.g outdated or missing Google Play Services)

-## Foreground sync mode (Gplay & Fdroid)
+## Foreground sync mode (Gplay & F-Droid)

-When in foreground, riotX performs sync continuously with a timeout value set to 10 seconds (see HttpPooling).
+When in foreground, RiotX performs sync continuously with a timeout value set to 10 seconds (see HttpPooling).

-As this mode does not need to live beyond the scope of the application, and as per Google recommendation, riotX uses the internal app resources (Thread and Timers) to perform the syncs.
+As this mode does not need to live beyond the scope of the application, and as per Google recommendation, RiotX uses the internal app resources (Thread and Timers) to perform the syncs.

 This mode is turned on when the app enters foreground, and off when enters background.

-In background, and depending on wether push is available or not, riotX will use different methods to perform the syncs (Workers / Alarms / Service)
+In background, and depending on wether push is available or not, RiotX will use different methods to perform the syncs (Workers / Alarms / Service)

 ## Push (FCM) received in background

-In order to enable Push, riotX must first get a push token from the firebase SDK, then register a pusher with this token on the HomeServer.
+In order to enable Push, RiotX must first get a push token from the firebase SDK, then register a pusher with this token on the HomeServer.

-When a message should be notified to a user,  the user's homeserver notifies the registered `push gateway` for riotX, that is [sygnal](https://github.com/matrix-org/sygnal) _- The reference implementation for push gateways -_ hosted by matrix.org.
+When a message should be notified to a user,  the user's homeserver notifies the registered `push gateway` for RiotX, that is [sygnal](https://github.com/matrix-org/sygnal) _- The reference implementation for push gateways -_ hosted by matrix.org.

 This sygnal instance is configured with the required FCM API authentication token, and will then use the FCM API in order to notify the user's device running riotX.

 ```
-Homeserver ----> Sygnal (configured for riotX) ----> FCM ----> RiotX
+Homeserver ----> Sygnal (configured for RiotX) ----> FCM ----> RiotX
 ```

 The push gateway is configured to only send  `(eventId,roomId)` in the push payload (for better [privacy](#push-vs-privacy-and-mitigation)).

 RiotX needs then to synchronise with the user's HomeServer, in order to resolve the event and create a notification.

-As per [Google recommendation](https://android-developers.googleblog.com/2018/09/notifying-your-users-with-fcm.html), riotX will then use the WorkManager API in order to trigger a background sync.
+As per [Google recommendation](https://android-developers.googleblog.com/2018/09/notifying-your-users-with-fcm.html), RiotX will then use the WorkManager API in order to trigger a background sync.

 **Google recommendations:**
 >  We recommend using FCM messages in combination with the WorkManager 1 or JobScheduler API